Skip to Content

 Your kids will be learning about the world throughout school, so instead of making them memorize the country names and positions, why not let them learn without it feeling like work?

-As a person born in South Africa, I can’t tell you how many times I have been abroad and had someone ask me where South Africa is, or whether it is in Australia!
+As a person born in South Africa, I can’t tell you how many times I have been abroad and had someone ask me where South Africa is (it’s kind of obvious), or even whether it is in Australia!

 It’s a good idea to teach your kids that there’s a whole world out there beyond where they live.